Jatt Nuu Chudail Takri: Production

 Shooting started in April 2023.
 The film was released in Indian cinemas on 15 March 2024.

 Reception

 Critical response

 The Indian Express described the film as "entertaining but uneven," noting its attempt to balance social commentary with comedy, and rated it 3 out of 5.
 News Flash 18 praised the performances of Gippy Grewal and Sargun Mehta but pointed out tonal inconsistencies that at times undermined the impact.
 5 Dariya News described the film as a "refreshing concept" with "stellar performances, captivating music, and impressive visual effects," though it also observed that the execution could have been more consistent.

-Box office

-Pinkvilla estimated an Indian total of ₹16.65 crore (gross ₹19.5 crore) by early April 2024.
-The film grossed over ₹35 crore worldwide.